cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ```
 ​
-You can find a full sample application [here]()
+You can find a full sample application [here]().
 ​
-### OIDC authentication using getToken w Device Code Flow w Refresh Token
+### OIDC authentication using getToken w Device code flow w refresh token
 ​
 The example below shows how to use the Cognite [@cognite/auth-wrapper](https://www.npmjs.com/package/@cognite/auth-wrapper) library to get a token from Azure Active Directory on behalf of a user using the [Device code flow](https://oauth.net/2/grant-types/device-code/):
 ​